|

 helplessness or the quest for autonomy and power.
 This presentation

-term grief.
+grief.

 We

-will explore why effective reactions to children's power struggles come
+will explore why effective reactions to children's power struggles

-the child's needs and feelings.
+mainly the child's needs and feelings.

 Surprisingly,

-the answer to power struggles is not avoiding them, but rather to take
+the answer to power struggles is not avoiding them, but rather to

-autonomy and balance new privileges with new responsibilities.
+their autonomy and balance new privileges with new responsibilities.

 Cooperative